aaron-mcinnes/EASY-TMS/docs/README.md

 4. Connection Status: Shows if the stimulator is connected or not.
 5. Connect to Simulator: Connects the computer to the stimulator.
 If successful, the connection status will say connected before the next screen appears.

+Communication with TMS stimulators requires serial communication via a serial port.
+If your computer running EASY-TMS has a serial port, you can simply connect to the stimulator with a serial cable.
+However, most modern computers do not have a serial port.
+The same can be achieved with a USB-to-serial cable, many options of which are available at a low cost on Amazon.
+You will need to identify the ID of the port you have connected to on your computer.
+On Windows, this can be found in Device Manager > Ports (COM & LPT).
+On Windows, the port ID will typically be of the form "COM1".
+This is the value you will enter into step 2.
+"Connection Port" above.

 ## Running a Protocol